Oxcarbazepine: 7 things you should know

 - The dosage of oxcarbazepine needs reducing in people with kidney disease.

 - Oxcarbazepine may cause low sodium levels (hyponatremia), usually during the first three months of therapy, although hyponatremia may occur at any time.
-Many cases are symptomless.
-The hyponatremia generally resolves with oxcarbazepine discontinuation.
+May be life-threatening.
+Hyponatremia generally resolves once oxcarbazepine has been discontinued.

 - The risk of Stevens-Johnson syndrome (SJS) and toxic epidermal necrolysis (both serious dermatological reactions) may be greater in people carrying the HLA-B 1502 allele (predominantly found in people from China, the Philippines, Malaysia, Thailand, India, and Korea).